pix8/calendar/README.md

 ### Gregorian calendar rules
 It took a while and a fair few attempts but the concept of 'time' is one of the earliest examples of global standardisation and successful assimilation.
 As is now commonly known the concept of time and date is based on the movement of the Earth around the Sun(solar calendar), however this period isn't a nice round number and there are fluctuations that need to be reconciled.
 The Gregorian calendar is the basis for our modern day calendar adopted worldwide that best fits this pattern.
 However it is not perfect hence it requires periodic re-alignment based on a mathemathetical formula that keeps it more or less in synch with the planet(and the seasons).

+Nevertheless the algorithm can be distilled into a simple set of rules.

 * A day(leap day) is added to years exactly divisible by four(a leap year) +unless+ the year is also divisible by 100.
 * However if a centurial year is divisible by 400 an additional day(leap day) is added regardless.

+Note: Implementation is time agnostic to avoid the perils of timezone localisation, turbulent international date lines and leap seconds etc...

 ## Getting Started